JulesViennotFranca/VerifiedCatenableDeque/README.md

   while
   [src](/src/) defines the public API of our OCaml package.

+  This OCaml code is compiled by the command `dune build src`, which requires about 1 second.

 + [theory](/theory/) contains Rocq code and proofs of correctness for each data structure.

+  This Coq code is compiled by the command `dune build theory`, which requires about 20 minutes.

 + [test](/test/) contains some tests of the OCaml code.
   They are executed by the command `dune test`.